 - Get started on SiteGround now.

-Although the company has scaled back its popular free VPS hosting plan availability, Gigarocket still very much shines with a smaller plan based around cPanel and MySQL.
-The fully-featured service resonates with both inexperienced site owners and developers, with the user-friendly interfaces of cPanel and MySQL administration tool phpMyAdmin, along with support for MariaDB databases.
+The fully-featured web host resonates with both inexperienced site owners and developers, with the user-friendly interfaces of cPanel and MySQL administration tool phpMyAdmin, along with support for MariaDB databases.
 Power users will also appreciate the speed boost from NGINX and Cloudflare’s content delivery network.

 - Storage: 5GB